Bistec Con Papas (Mexican Steak And Potatoes)

 4 servings

-Bistec con papas is a mexican dish made with beef and potatoes braised in a tomato and chili sauce.
-An earthy and low-budget recipe perfect to everyday meals.
+This flavorful Mexican dish features beef steak loaded with potatoes and simmered in a flavorful tomato and chili sauce.
+An earthy and low-budget recipe perfect for everyday meals.

 prep 10 minutes